top of page

 The walking is consistent rather than technical, requiring patience, pacing, and the ability to keep moving for several hours.
 As we climb higher, the landscape begins to open up, offering views across the surrounding ranges and a sense of being truly immersed in the alpine environment.

-By mid to late afternoon, we’ll reach the Geelong Hut area, set up camp nearby, and settle in for the evening - a well-earned rest after a solid day on the track.
+By mid to late afternoon, we’ll set up camp nearby, either on the summit, or a nearby hut and settle in for the evening - a well-earned rest after a solid day on the track.

-After breakfast and packing up camp, we’ll continue the loop, walking across open alpine terrain and completing the summit circuit.
+After breakfast and packing up camp, we’ll continue our adventure.

 Distance & Terrain

-• Total distance: approximately 22–26 km over two days
+• Total distance: approximately 14km over two days

 • Terrain: alpine tracks, forested climbs, open snow plains, and ridgelines